 Below you can find interesting facts and figures about immigration in France, offered by thelocal.fr:

 - France has a population of approximately 67 million citizens;

 - around 9.7% of the total population of France were immigrants, in 2018, according to the latest statistics provided by the National Institute of Statistics and Economic Studies in France.

 - there were more than 4.8 million foreigners in France, as registered in 2018;

 - there were more than 83,000 foreign students in France in 2018.

 Ultimately, the main goal for a foreign national who moves here can be to obtain French citizenship.
+Most commonly, this is done through the naturalization process, after the foreign national has lived in the country for at least five years, uninterruptedly.
+Apart from a minimum residence period, other conditions include the applicant’s level of spoken and written French, regular income, habitual accommodation in France, and others.
 Should you have questions about this step, our team can answer them.